 First, let’s figure out what uninsured ─ or underinsured ─ motorist coverage (UIM) is.
 This is a type of auto insurance that you can purchase as part of your own policy.
-This coverage is intended to provide you a back-up source of recovery if you are harmed in a crash by someone without liability insurance at all or without enough coverage to cover your damages.
-There are two kinds of back-up policies available to Texas motorists:
+This coverage is intended to provide you with a backup source of recovery if you are harmed in a crash by someone without liability insurance at all or without enough coverage to cover your damages.
+There are two kinds of backup policies available to Texas motorists:

 - UM/UIM Bodily Injury (BI) pays if you or any person in your car is hurt.